observablehq/plot/README.md

 ```

 The generated SVG element has a random class name which applies a default stylesheet.
 Use the top-level **className** option to specify that class name.

+The **document** option specifies the [document](https://developer.mozilla.org/en-US/docs/Web/API/Document) used to create plot elements.
+It defaults to window.document, but can be changed to another document, way when using a virtual DOM library for server-side rendering in Node.

 ### Scale options